Farmer Rancher Grant Program

 Before writing a grant proposal, determine a clear project goal and explore previous research.
 It often helps to contact NCR-SARE, local agriculture groups, the Natural Resources Conservation Service, and/or Extension educators to share ideas and invite participation.

 NCR-SARE can provide grant applications, reports from other projects, lists of funded projects, or other sustainable agriculture information.
+Current calls will be posted in the "Open Grant Programs" box on the right side of this page.
 To receive more information about the NCR-SARE Farmer Rancher Grant Program proposal process and timeline, contact the NCR-SARE office.

-- A portfolio of producer grants is reviewed and awarded on an annual timeline.
+- The annual portfolio of producer grants proposals is reviewed and awarded on an annual timeline.

 - Grants support producers who are protecting natural resources, enhancing communities, and boosting profitability.